Stories; Invitation; The Challenge; What you will do; Format; Prizes; About the Hosts; Who It’s For; Registration; Poster and banner

 Registration is now open, and closes on the 18th of September.

-Feel free to download and share the poster (pdf) and the banner (png) below:
+Feel free to download and share the poster (pdf), banner and image (png) below:

 Scroll to Top